Generally speaking, an

 That single line of text goes into the

 .htpasswd file and that file is immediately uploaded to the server.
-If there should be more than one user and password combination that can grant access to the file or directory, they can be listed on separate lines with the
+If there should be more than one user and password combination that can grant access to the file or directory, they can be listed on separate lines.

-To create the authentication screen that requires one of the valid username and password combinations to be entered, site administrators need to add the following series of lines to their
+To create the authentication screen that requires one of the valid username and password combinations to be entered, you need to add the following series of lines to your

 .htaccess file, requiring the password document and assigning it to a given directory or file: